JfromNWMS/applied-ml-jordan/notebooks/project01/README.md

 Run notebooks directly in VS Code.

 Click on a cell and press:
-Shift Enter to run cell and move to next
+<br>Shift Enter to run cell and move to next
-Ctrl Enter to run cell and stay in place
+<br>Ctrl Enter to run cell and stay in place
-Save often or enable File / Auto Save.
+<br>Save often or enable File / Auto Save.